playfularchitect/Rosetta-Stone-Of-Physics/DNA (Biology)/Readme.md

 This is a **119-sigma deviation** from null expectation.
 The genome's CpG distribution is definitively non-random.

+The clustering is the key insight - It's not just that there are more lock codons in certain genes, it's that they form contiguous runs of up to 19 consecutive codons.
+Random distribution wouldn't produce that.
+The ~90% of lock codons being in multi-codon runs in hyper genes vs ~65% genome-wide... that's structure my friends.

 ---

 ## Key Metrics Defined